Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ## NMAP (Network Mapper)

-NMAP is a network scanner used to discover machines on a network, scan them for open ports and detect the version of programs running on these ports.
+NMAP is a network scanner used to discover machines on a network.
+NMAP can scan them for open ports and detect the version of programs running on these ports.

-NMAP default port scan sends packets to the target machines on every port, which can be intrusive.
+NMAP's default port scan sends packets to the target machines on every port, which can be intrusive.
 It may be detected by the IDS of the target, and further requests may be blocked by their firewall.
 NMAP comes with various options to customize the type of scan, with different stealth levels.